 Check out What Should I Feed My Puppy?
 To learn what your new puppy needs.

-It’s a good idea to pick up some of the food that your puppy is currently eating at their breeder or rescue.
-Regardless of whether you keep your new pup on or not, it’s best to minimize changes to their diet and routine until they have had a chance to get comfortable in their new environment.
+It’s a good idea to pick up some of the puppy food that your puppy is currently eating at their breeder or rescue.
+Regardless of whether you keep your new puppies on or not, it’s best to minimize changes to their diet and routine until they have had a chance to get comfortable in their new environment.

 A new home is stressful enough for a puppy.
 Staying on the same food can decrease the likelihood of digestive upsets until they are acclimated to their new life.